jaychempan/rs-paper-hub/README.md

 - **Paper classification** — All papers labeled as Method, Dataset, or Survey
 - **Paper collection** — Collect papers across multiple searches, then view or export them together
 - **BibTeX batch export** — Export filtered results, current page, custom range, or collection as timestamped `.bib` file with optional abstracts
+- **Group export & sharing** — Export papers as a Group JSON file with custom name; groups appear in "All Groups" dropdown for quick filtering.
+Submit your group via PR to share with the community ([learn more](https://rspaper.top/docs/#submit-group))
 - **New papers panel** — Side panel showing today's and this week's papers
 - **Google Scholar links** — One-click search on Google Scholar for each paper
 - **Bilingual UI** — Switch between English and Chinese